Hardeep317/chotta-stock/README.md

 ### Video Explanation [link to video](https://drive.google.com/file/d/1pWnRBTGTISn74ACtU35GOZZSkWh4oDq_/view?usp=sharing)

-Note: The video is without voice I am at the Hospital, so I am not able to speak.
+Note: The video is without voice.
+Because I was in the Hospital.